Where and How to Keep a Mattress

 - Don't forget to cover the mattress!

-- Put it down on the ground level.
+- Spread it out on the floor.

 - You shouldn't stack anything on top of it